 What does the NHS cover?

-NHS care provides all kinds of care services for free, as long as you’re considered a resident.
-This includes a huge range of medical conditions and treatments, like:
+NHS provides all kinds of care services for free, as long as you’re considered a resident of the country.
+This includes a vast range of medical conditions and treatments, such as:

 - Accident and emergency